When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

 I will continue to see the country, make a bucket list of things to do and places to see, and get out there and enjoy life.
 My recent trip concentrated on fossicking for gems and stones.
 This hobby had to take a back seat while we had our retail business.

-I love the fact that I am not tied down with the need to care for an expensive house and have the ability to stop or start my travel journey as I see fit.
-The lockdowns may have stopped me from traveling, but the fact that I have somewhere in the country where I can just pull up stumps and park my motorhome means I have my bases covered.
+I love the fact that I was not tied down with the need to care for an expensive house and could stop and start my travel journey as I saw fit.
+The lockdowns may have stopped me from traveling, but the fact that I had somewhere in the country where I could just pull up stumps and park my motorhome meant I had my bases covered.

-I love having a leased block of dirt that can be left for long periods of time.
+I love having a block of dirt that can be left for long periods.
 No expensive house to worry about.
 No lawns.
 Weedkiller and stone pathways keep the weeds at bay when I am not there.

 Slowing Down